conjurdemos/cdemo/README.md

 # cdemo - a tour of Conjur using containers

-Goal: A self-contained implementation of a simple Conjur application for demonstration in docker-compose and serve as a reference model for best practices.
+This is self-contained implementation of a basic Conjur implementation to demonstrate all key capabilities and to serve as a foundation for POCs and implementations.

-NOTE: This demo uses a single identity for all instances of the application.
-This is best practice as it is scalable to potentially thousands of instances, whereas use of the Host Factory token does not.

-Scenario: Spin up a bunch of minimal containers, each of which fetches a secret every few seconds in a continuous loop.
-Change the secret, deny access, rotate the API key and watch effects.

 Dependencies:
   - docker & docker-compose - can be installed w/ ./etc/install-dependencies.sh